Sam Wo

-Sam Wo (三和粥粉麵 (三和粥粉面, Sānhé zhōu fěnmiàn, Saam1wo4 zuk1 fan2min6), literally "Three Harmonies Porridge and Noodles") is a Chinese restaurant located in San Francisco, California.
+Sam Wo (三和粥粉麵 (三和粥粉面, Sānhé zhōu fěnmiàn, Saam1wo4 zuk1 fan2min6), literally "Three Harmonies Porridge and Noodles") was a Chinese restaurant located in San Francisco, California.
 The restaurant's first location on 813 Washington Street was famous for being a venerable mainstay in the local Chinatown area, having been in the same location since 1912.
-Sam Wo gained notoriety in the 1980s for being the employer of Edsel Ford Fung, who was known locally as the "world's rudest waiter".
-The restaurant was closed in 2012 due to safety concerns, and reopened in 2015 on nearby Clay Street.
+Sam Wo gained notoriety in the 1960s for being the employer of Edsel Ford Fung, who was known locally as the "world's rudest waiter".
+The restaurant was closed in 2012 due to safety concerns, and reopened in 2015 on nearby Clay Street, and closed again on January 25, 2025.
+Sam Wo's is set to reopen on Friday, September 5, 2025.

 History

 There is no documented history on Sam Wo Restaurant and its early beginnings from its founding in 1912, although it was believed to be the oldest restaurant in Chinatown, built sometime around or after the 1906 San Francisco earthquake.
 One account states that Sam Wo had occupied the same 813 Washington Street location from 1907.
 Sam Wo was primarily well known by San Francisco locals for its "famous ... no-frills, late-night food and its you-get-what-you-pay service" and 3 am closing time.
 In the 1950s Sam Wo was a Beat Generation hangout, featuring poets including Michael McClure, Allen Ginsberg, and Charles Bukowski.

 The Sam Wo Restaurant was famed as the workplace of Edsel Ford Fung, often called the "world's rudest, worst, most insulting waiter".
 Fung would refuse to serve customers whose appearance he disliked and would also harass patrons that complained about mistaken orders.
 After his passing in 1984, he left a lasting impression for a generation of San Franciscans.
-Some of his signs on the Washington street eatery remain such as those stating somewhat paradoxically for a Chinese restaurant, including "No Booze ...
+Some of his signs on the Washington Street eatery remain, such as one that says "No Booze ...
 No Jive, No Coffee, Milk, Soft Drinks, Fortune Cookies."

+813 Washington

 The unique layout of the original location at 813 Washington had patrons enter through the street-level kitchen after which they would ascend narrow stairways to dining rooms on the second and third stories.
 A dumbwaiter was used to deliver food to the upper floors, and patrons paid the cashier in front after dining.

+Current owner David Ho emigrated to San Francisco in 1981 and began working at the restaurant, taking over ownership in 1986 after his grandfather died.

 In April 2012, the San Francisco Health Department ordered the restaurant closed for rodent activity (rat feces in the kitchen) and other food safety and fire code violations.
 The restaurant closed on April 20.
 The restaurant experienced lines out the door on its last day of operation.
-With Sam Wo closed, late-night dining in Chinatown came to an end, marking the end of a decline that began in 1977 with the Golden Dragon Massacre, accelerated after the 1989 Loma Prieta earthquake which damaged the Embarcadero Freeway, the main route into Chinatown, and intensified after street sweeping was moved to 2 a.m., which caused many late-night diners to receive parking tickets.
+With Sam Wo closed, late-night dining in Chinatown came to an end, punctuating a decline that had begun in 1977 with the Golden Dragon Massacre, accelerated after the 1989 Loma Prieta earthquake which damaged the Embarcadero Freeway, the main route into Chinatown, and intensified after street sweeping was moved to 2 a.m., which caused many late-night diners to receive parking tickets.